dtg01100/tn5250r/README.md

 ## Features

 - Cross-platform desktop application (Windows, macOS, Linux)
-- IBM 5250 terminal emulation
+- IBM 5250 and TN3270 terminal emulation with protocol auto-detection
+- Multiple screen size options (24×80, 32×80, 43×80, 27×132)
+- Comprehensive terminal settings dialog for protocol and display configuration
 - Secure connections to AS/400 systems (TLS on port 992 by default)
 - Customizable appearance and keyboard mapping
-- Session management
+- Session management with persistent configuration

 ## Building